-The LCS library serves all Liberty students, faculty, and staff, aiming to inspire and encourage the love of reading, as well as support the curriculum at all levels.
+The Liberty Library serves all students, faculty, and staff, aiming to inspire and encourage the love of reading, as well as support the curriculum at all levels.

-The LCS Library is a reading and learning center for all students as well as for faculty, staff, and Liberty parents.
+The Liberty Library is a reading and learning center for all students as well as for faculty, staff, and parents.
 You are welcome to come in, ask for help, inquire about our programs, or just talk about good books!

 Follow the link under "Research and Study Offerings" below to visit the homepage for the Crown Awards lists and related reading lists.